tobixen/calendar-cli/README.md

 ----------

 * CLI-interface for creating ical calendar events (working as of version 0.01)
+* CalDAV login (working as of version 0.02)
-* Push calendar item into CalDAV server
+* Push calendar item into CalDAV server (working as of version 0.02, but both an URL for the caldav server and an URL for the actual calendar has to be given)
+* Replace calendar-URL with calendar-path
 * Config file with CalDAV connection details
+* Find default calendar-path
-* CalDAV login
+* Show agenda
 * CLI-interface for creating ical todo events
 * Push todo item into CalDAV server